OfferZen-Community/developer-mentoring/docs/meeting-with-your-mentoring-partner/mentoring-scenarios.md

 ## **Scenario 1**

-> Lucy (mentee) wants to develop her python skills.
+> Lucy (a mentee) wants to develop her python skills.
 Based on this, her mentor develops a lesson plan for Lucy to work through during the mentoring relationship.

 Reveal Missing Ingredient...